kbaggen/Cheapfathers-Bubble-Logger/README.md

 ## Setup
 1. Get a Ubibots for education account!
 2. Install Arduino IDE
    - install EXP8266 bards!
-   - Download "ubidotsesp8266.h" (se above folders) and place in Arduino libraries folder in it own directory (C:\Users\klaus\Documents\Arduino\libraries\ubidots-esp8266-master).
+Se internet for details!
-   - Download "tinyexpr-master" (se above folders) and place in Arduino libraries folder in it own directory (C:\Users\klaus\Documents\Arduino\libraries\tinyexpr-master).
+   - Download "dependencies.zip" (se above folders) and extract the content in Arduino libraries folder so all the various packets isin it own directory (e.g. C:\Users\klaus\Documents\Arduino\libraries\xxxxxx).
  3. Download my .ino file, and type in your own data under settings area in regards of ssid, wifi, Ubidot token,  etc.!
-   - **Please notice**, OG, start temp, brew size (in Liters) and brew name needs updated before each run!
+   - **Please notice**, OG, start temp, brew size (in Liters), and brew name needs updated before each run!
 4. Upload till NodeMCU though Arduino IDE

 The settings you need to update is the following: